ElectroTechnique/electrotechnique.github.io/README.md

 **5th November 2020** - There are now over 200 TSynth PCBs around the world.
 Most of those are now with resellers.
 A few have been made into finished units and can be seen around the internet.
 I'm waiting for some good demos to be uploaded showing what it is capable of.

-**24th October 2020** - I've received more than one email from people wanting full BOMs of everything.
-The full BOM is in the Build Guide.
-I've made a Mouser BOM available if you want to buy most of the components there.
-It doesn't include nuts and bolts, because they don't really stock suitable ones.
-TSynth is a low cost DIY synth rather than paint-by-numbers and get a Rembrandt reproduction (or Korg, Roland, Oberheim... in this case.)
-It's your synth!
-You built it!

 **8th October 2020** - More stock is coming and will be available next week.
 Still not enough but I will have some resellers offering kits, that I'll link to soon.

 **28th September 2020** - 19 sets of PCBs and front panels have sold on Tindie in 15 minutes.
 The waiting list is entirely emailed when stock goes on, which isn't ideal for people waiting since May.
 I'm endeavouring to get fortnightly orders from JLCPCB and hopefully everyone will have what they want within a couple of months.
 This isn't supposed to be a boutique synth, whatever that is.
 Korea Customs will take an interest in imports over $150 and I cannot run this full-time.